Context-specific Credibility-aware Multimodal Fusion with Conditional Probabilistic Circuits: Introduction

-introduce a fundamental challenge in determining which modality to trust, when the sources provide \textbf{conflicting information}.

 A common strategy for resolving such conflicts is to model meta-information about each source's reliability \cite{rogova2004reliability, blasch2013urref}.
 In such fusion methods, each modality is assigned a weight reflecting the expected credibility or trustworthiness of its information, and the final predictions are aggregated accordingly.
 These reliability estimates are typically learned from data and treated as global properties of the modality.
 While effective under stationary conditions, this global assumption breaks down in real-world settings where the reliability of a modality is inherently context-dependent \cite{blasch2014urref, snidaro2016context}.
 For example, a high-resolution camera may be highly reliable in daylight but quite untrustworthy in a low-light tunnel.
 Similarly, a microphone may provide clear signals in a quiet room but fail in a crowded street.
 When two highly confident sources disagree, a static reliability model has no principled way to resolve the conflict, increasing the risk of errors.
 This observation motivates the central question of our work: \emph{How can a fusion system dynamically infer the context-specific credibility of a modality at an instance level, while retaining principled probabilistic reasoning and semantics?} Addressing this question effectively requires building a multimodal fusion system that satisfies the following desiderata: